-- If you are raising a large number of fishes, you will spend more money to buy the number of plastic that will contain the fishes
+- If you are raising a large number of fish, you will spend more money to buy the number of plastic that will contain the fish

 - If the plastics are put in an open space, too much sun can affect the durability of the plastic

 The next type of pond is the fiberglass tank.
 This type of fish pond is not commonly used to raise catfish.